Tour of AB Foundry with YPA and Peggy Society

 This event is £15.
 To book your ticket email firstname.lastname@example.org or call 020 3751 0539.

-The AB Foundry is regarded as one of Europe’s leading art foundries specialising in bronze casting.
-It produces work for Anish Kapoor, Anthony Gormley, Rachel Whiteread, Tracey Emin and Yayoi Kusama among others.
-You will see works by some of these artists in various stages of completion around the foundry.
-Photography and video recording is prohibited.
+Following on from a highly popular event in 2016 we will be making another visit to AB Fine Art Foundry, which is regarded as one of Europe’s leading art foundries specialising in bronze casting.
+It has produced work for Anish Kapoor, Anthony Gormley, Rachel Whiteread, Tracey Emin and the Chapman Brothers among many others.
+You may see works by some of these artists in various stages of completion around the foundry.
+Photography and video recording is strictly prohibited.

 Using a wide range of materials, methods and processes, Jonathan Trayte’s work reinterprets modern consumer behaviour and explores the psychology of desire through surface, material, light and colour.
 From processed meats and melons to giant gourds and exotic yams, Trayte often transforms organic objects into cast and painted bronze.
 Once assembled and delicately stacked in precarious arrangements, the work is then coated in meticulously painted layers.
 Glossy synthetic skins of paint give the work a colourful pop status, a chameleon appearance and an almost edible quality.